Your Guide to Tenant Referencing with Greater London Properties

 Gathering your documents early can help speed up the process.
 Requirements may vary depending on your employment status and residency.

-3. Provide Clear Digital Copies
+3. Provide Official Digital Documents

 4. Visa Status (If Applicable)

 If you are an international tenant, your visa must be valid for the duration of the tenancy.
 This is required under UK Right to Rent regulations.
+Please have a share code ready in order to prove your Right to Rent, you can get one from https://www.gov.uk/prove-right-to-rent

 5. Referee Contact Details